Mapping-Apping/.github/profile/README.md

 # 🗺️ Mapping Apping — Map your App

 Welcome to **Mapping Apping**, a suite of open-source tools purpose-built to accelerate **database-driven software development**.
 Our mission is to help you **visualize, generate, and interact with your application** from your database schema with the power of automation and AI.
+(Implementing: Agentic AI, AI, AI Agent, LLM, RAG)

 ---